jren99/jren99.github.io/_posts/2021-05-20-fake-news-classifier.md

 *vectorization*

 Next, we want to represent text as a vector.
+To be specific, we replace each word in the text with its frequency rank.

 ```python